JuicerV3/Hackintosh_OpenCore_Lenovo-Z50-70/docs/README.md

 ## Known issues
 * Screen flickering/blinking (Frequently happens while performing graphics intensive tasks)
-* Laptop will not respond to USB input while in sleep mode.
-(Use laptop keyboard/power button to wake it up)
 * Sleep wake may break in some scenarios.
 (If laptop somehow wakes during lid close, it will wake to an unresponsive blackscreen and need force restart)
-* Mouse input not working in OpenCore Bootpicker and login screen. (use keyboard to navigate)

 ## Wlan Related kext
 If you have difference **Wlan card** other than Intel ([OpenIntelWireless](https://openintelwireless.github.io/) kexts were used for both WiFi and Bluetooth in this EFI)